PepiZlatev/Battleships/README.md

 A localhost web game where you can you can add a Ship (Battle, Cargo or Patrol) into your collection and attack another players.

-My project for the Spring Fundamentals course at SoftUni.
+This project part of the Spring Fundamentals course at SoftUni.
 (May 2022)

-## :hammer_and_pick: How it works:
+## :hammer_and_pick: This is how it works:
 - Anonymous users:
   * can register
   * can login in case of existing account